 OK, there may be some exaggeration in that statement, but you get my point.
 As much as we can often experience a state of such deep calm that thoughts simply cease for a while as we stay in the zone of deep calm, it is not paramount to the experience of attaining a “Higher State of Awareness”.
 The aim of meditating these days (for many) has changed to accessing a state of zero intelligence/non-thinking as this apparently will “heal the world” and “unite people globally”. … HmmmmMmmmm!
 It sure will, within someone else’s controlled “collective conscious” (mind controlled) reality!
 Not mine!

-In my reality, the word meditation means the practice of FOCUSing our thoughts (just like Mystics do) intelligently/consciously to do such things as relax our physical body, to be emotionally Present not (unconsciously running an emotion unrelated to the moment), to FEEL (which means to be conscious of electromagnetic (Em) energy fields internally or externally to our physical body).
+In my reality, the word meditation means the practice of FOCUSing our thoughts (just like Mystics do) intelligently/consciously to do such things as relax our physical body, to be emotionally Present (not unconsciously running an emotion unrelated to the moment), to FEEL (which means to be conscious of electromagnetic (Em) energy fields internally and/or externally to our physical body).
 Yes, it is all about the electromagnetic (Em) fields in and around us, including Em fields at a distance (“remote viewing”/seeing/experiencing).
-All of which involves THINKING … the directing of Em fields with thoughts, which are also electromagnetic fields in and of themselves.
+All of which involves THINKING!
+And Thinking is the directing of Em fields with our thoughts.
+And thoughts are electromagnetic fields in and of themselves.